softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 ## WebSocket

-During gameplay all communication between client and server should be implemented using WebSocket.
+During gameplay all communication between the players is implemented by sending WebSocket messages between clients and the server.
+Using WebSocket allows the server to send a message at anytime to any of the connected clients.
+For example, a player sends a move message to the server.
+The server then asynchronously broadcast the move to everyone in the game.

-When a user begins playing or observing a game, their client should do the following:
+When a user begins playing or observing a game, their **client** will do the following:

-1. Call the server join API to join them to the game (ONLY in case of playing rather than observing).
+1. Call the server join HTTP API to join them to the game.
+This step is only done for players.
+Observers do not need to make the join HTTP API request.
 1. Open a WebSocket connection with the server (using the `/ws` endpoint) so it can send and receive gameplay messages.
 1. Send a CONNECT WebSocket message to the server.
 1. Transition to the gameplay UI.
 The gameplay UI draws the chess board and allows the user to perform the gameplay commands described in the previous section.